alisdt/online_experiments_course/index.rst

 Welcome to Online Experiments!

-<mark>This course is being updated to use jsPsych 7.1!<br>
+This course is being updated to use jsPsych 7.2!

-Currently, materials up to and including section 02 are up to date.</mark>
+Currently, materials up to and including section 03 are up to date.

 Please start with section 00, "About this course".